 The Warren A. Hall Medal is our prestigous, lifetime achievement award in water resources.
 Dr. Warren A. Hall, known worldwide for his active involvement in water resources research and education, was one of the founders of UCOWR.
 The Warren A. Hall Medal is a memorial established by friends and family to recognize exceptional accomplishments and distinction of an individual in the water resources field.

 The recipient of the Warren A. Hall Medal is recognized for his or her exceptional accomplishments and distinction in the water resources field.
 The recipient should be an educator, devoted to the advancement of knowledge in water resources (through teaching, research, and/or public service) and with a strong commitment to the education and welfare of his or her students.
 Only members of the UCOWR community (UCOWR delegates) are eligible to nominate a candidate for the Medal.
 The candidate, however, is not required to be affiliated with any specific organization; nor is he or she restricted to be of a specific discipline within the water resources field.

-The recipient will receive a beautiful, hand-crafted medallion, waived conference registration fee and travel expense reimbursement to attend the annual UCOWR Conference.
-The Medal will be presented during the UCOWR Awards Banquet on Wednesday, June 14, 2017, at the Lory Student Center on the campus of Colorado State University in Fort Collins, Colorado.
-The recipient will be asked to address conference attendees during the Wednesday morning plenary session (June 14, 2017).
+The recipient will receive a beautiful, hand-crafted medallion, waived conference registration fee and travel expense reimbursement to attend the 2018 UCOWR/NIWR Conference on June 26-28 in Pittsburgh, PA.
+The Medal will be presented during the UCOWR Awards Luncheon on Wednesday, June 27, 2018.
+The recipient will be given the opportunity to address conference attendees as a plenary speaker at the conference.

 Nomination materials should include: